grusha02/Google-stock-prediction/README.md

 # Google-stock-prediction
-An recurrent neural network that can predict the stock prices of google (for next day i.e timestamp is 1)
+A recurrent neural network that can predict the stock prices of google (for next day i.e timestamp is 1)